MarvinTeichmann/KittiBox/README.md

 The code contains for `train`, `evaluate` and `visualize` FastBox in tensorflow.
 It is build to be compatible with the [TensorVision](http://tensorvision.readthedocs.io/en/master/user/tutorial.html#workflow) backend which allows to organize experiments in a very clean way.

+If you like this project, also check out [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg) a similar project implementing a state-of-the-art road segmentation model.

 The Faster-RCNN baseline is obtained using [this](https://github.com/MarvinTeichmann/kitti) code.

 ## Requirements